Amanatao/DecrypTool/README.md

 # Upcoming
 * AES encryption / decryption.
 * RSA encryption with private key and cracking with public key.
-* Make the base transposition prettiest.
+* Test all the possiblities if a base for transposition isn't specified